 In ecology, sustainability (from sustain and ability) is the property of biological systems to remain diverse and productive indefinitely.
 More importantly, as part of the ecosystem.
 It is up to each one of us that inhabit this beautiful planet to do our part.
 So to help attain homeostasis.
 That’s because we need to stop harming the environment.

-More importantly in the music industry, it’s imperative for each one of us to to act out.
-As a result, promote the need for sustainability.
+More importantly, in the music industry, it’s imperative for each one of us to act out.
+As a result, it promotes the need for sustainability.

 Grassroots,Outside Lands, Sweet Life, Lollapalooza, and Lighting In A Bottle in the States, or DGTL in Amsterdam.
 There’s plenty more out there, with festivals, big and small, old and new, rising to the occasion to forward as many green initiatives as they can.

 Right near my home is Pleasantville, NY.
 Every year they have a kick ass and eco friendly concert people should take heed upon.
 I mean STAT!

 So we are talking Rock, blues, and roots.
 Singer/songwriters and slide guitarists.
 Bands that have dominated the airwaves and bands that are just breaking in.
 All brought to one place by dedicated Pleasantville music fans.
 That’s what you get every year at the Pleasantville Music Festival.

 In fact, last year one of my older bands I loved.
 The Psychedelic Furs.